 The second LP by the mysterious Mark Alexander McIntyre.
 Don't let the floral artwork fool you, M.A.M.'s Grapes is one of the bleakest records I've ever heard and I'm incredibly "pleased" to be hoisting this slab of depression upon you all.
 This is a very down-and-out album of original songs written from the point of view of man who seems to be close to the void, or perhaps already within its deathly grips, reaching out to us with his weary, wraithlike voice.
 The songs seem to be interconnected, with the same characters and themes appearing on multiple cuts.
 Some of the lyrics deal with pain and loss obliquely, while others confront the harshness of reality head on: stomach problems, factory work, cancer treatment.
 Most of the material is recorded onto a wavering and echoey tape machine with just acoustic guitar, but as the album progresses, electric instruments and a full band cut through the fog.
 It's truly a harrowing work, but one that I've been unable to stop listening to since I received these murky recordings nearly two years ago as an unsolicited demo tape.
-There is also a special art edition test pressing on clear vinyl.
-There are only five of these available and they each have unique hand drawn covers.
-As with all other OKF art editions, they are being initially offered for $33.33 ~~ ART EDITION SOLD OUT (12/8/13).
-Sample the first two songs or download the complete album here.
+Volcanic Tongue called Grapes "one of the premier outsider all-alone folk/psych burnout albums of the goddamn decade" and featured it as their February 2014 Tip of the Tongue.
+Limited edition one time pressing of 300 LPs is SOLD OUT here at the source and also from Forced Exposure (US) and Volcanic Tongue (UK).
+The artist still has a very limited number of copies left.
+Write firstname.lastname@example.org and he'll see what he can do You can sample four songs or download the complete album for $5 here.

 by Joeri Bruyninckx